openorclose/posts/for.md

 (Edit: My sincerest apologies.
 I previously thought that there was no way to present the copying of i into the for body scope in pure Javascript.
 But just like Javascript makes mistakes, I make them too.
 Thankfully I discovered this myself.
 (Mostly because I think only one other person has bin reading this multi-parted love letter and he doesn't suck up to Javascript enough.
 Does his ignorance of Javascript pain me more than the potential embarrassment he may have delivered?
 That's a story for another day.)
 I am thusly spared from bowing down to another being pointing out my faults.
 Phew.
 A glimpse into my shameful past is always available courtesy of version control, should you be the type of person who enjoys partaking in schadenfreude.)

+## Rough conversion of for loop with declaration

 For loop with declaration of variables converted into a for loop without declaration in the `for` parentheses.
 **WARNING: This only applies to variables declared with `let` and `const`.
 For `var` no matter where you declare the variables they'll always be hoisted up to the nearest function scope remember?
 Check out [scopes.md](scopes) if you don't.**
 ```javascript